HGustavs/LenaSYS/DuggaSys/microservices/Microservices Documentation/sectionedService.md

 ## Description
 Returns a list of group members related to a specific course ID and course version.
+Also creates and email address if a user does not have one.
+Only available to users who are logged in.

 ## Input Parameters
 - Parameter: $opt
-   - Type: int
+   - Type: String
-   - Description: describe parameter
+   - Description: Operation type

 - Parameter: $courseid
    - Type: int
-   - Description: describe parameter
+   - Description: Course ID

 - Parameter: $coursevers
-   - Type: int
+   - Type: String
-   - Description: describe parameter
+   - Description: Course version

 - Parameter: $log_uuid
-   - Type: int
+   - Type: String
-   - Description: describe parameter
+   - Description: Unique identifier, for logging purposes

 - Parameter: $showgrp
-   - Type: int
+   - Type: String
-   - Description: describe parameter
+   - Description: Retrieves a specific group based on the first two characters of the group name.
+Used as a filter to fetch the $grplst

 ## Calling Methods
 - GET

 ## Output Data and Format
+- Output: $grplst
+   - Type: array
+   - Description: Contains $groups, $fistname, $lastname and email, for users whose group name matches the 2 caracters specified in $showgrp.

+- Output: $groups
+   - Type: String
+   - Description: Groups that users are part of

+- Output: $firstname
+   - Type: String
+   - Description: Firstname

+- Output: $lastname
+   - Type: String
+   - Description: Lastname

-- Output: $grplist
+- Output: $email
-   - Type: int
+   - Type: String
-   - Description: describe the output
+   - Description: Email address

 - Output: $grpmembershp
    - Type: String
-   - Description: describe the output
+   - Description: Contains a list of groups a user is part of

 - Output: $debug
-   - Type: int
+   - Type: String
-   - Description: describe the output
+   - Description: Displays "Failed to get group members!" if the operation failes

 ## Examples of Use
 `CODE`